progund/lifegame-engine/doc/game-syntax.md

 * the texts *Enter the wite room* and *Jump up and down ten times* are both suggestion.

 For each such suggestion you can add different exits (which are other situations or the same situation) which are entered depending on the what the user have done (see score, situations, things).
+The situations (as specified by exits) are not visible to the user nor are the expressions controlling the actual exit choosen.

 # Game syntax